visenze/visearch-sdk-java/README.md

 // the publicly downloadable url of the image 'im_url' String imUrl = "http://mydomain.com/images/red_dress.jpg";
 images.add(new Image(imName, imUrl));
-// calls the /insert endpoint to index the image client.insert(images);
+// calls the insert endpoint to index the image client.insert(images);
 ```
  > Each ```insert``` call to ViSearch accepts a maximum of 100 images.
 We recommend indexing your images in batches of 100 for optimized image indexing speed.